George Murray Black: Early collecting

 A strong history of collecting the possessions and bones of Indigenous Australians existed in Black's family.

 When his father, George Black, established Tarwin Meadows in 1851, there were still approximately six members of the Indigenous Tarwin tribe alive.
-They soon died from frontier violence and introduced diseases, and George Watson amassed a large collection of Aboriginal relics and implements which had belonged to them.
+They soon died from frontier violence and introduced diseases, and George Black amassed a large collection of Aboriginal relics and implements which had belonged to them.
 Those items were later housed at the National Museum of Australia.

 Additionally, Black's uncle was Archibald Watson, professor of anatomy at the University of Adelaide.
 Professor Watson was a former blackbirder who had a strong interest in collecting the human remains of Indigenous Australians for his university.

 When Black took control of the Tarwin Meadows property after his father's death in 1902, he ransacked many burial sites of the Tarwin people, stating that he had unearthed at least a dozen Aboriginal skeletons in the district.